 Unless you’ve been living under a rock for the past few years, you’ve certainly heard all about the benefits of kale as a super green.
-Iron, magnesium, antioxidants, detoxification, anti-inflammatory… the list goes on and on.
+It provides iron, magnesium, and antioxidants.
+It supports detoxification and it’s a powerful anti-inflammatory… the list goes on and on.

 Let’s examine a few reasons why kale could cause digestive upset.